yuhkulele/X-Ray-Pneumonia-Image-Classification/README.md

 ## Background & Business Problem

 Pneumonia is responsible for more childhood deaths than any other infectious disease worldwide, and early diagnosis and treatment are critical for short-term and long-term health outcomes for patients.
+One of the most common and cost effective means of diagnosing pneuomonia is through chest X-rays.
 We are given the task of using X-Ray data from pediatric patients to create a model that can assist medical professionals in diagnosing and evaluating X-rays.
 Correctly identifying and diagnosing Pneumonia and beginning treatment sooner can lead to faster recovery and better patient results.
 Providing a “second opinion” to medical professionals after initial diagnosis can help prevent patients from being misdiagnosed and untreated.